dqthebt24/ci-cd/jenkins.md

 - To install a plugin, select "Available" then search the name of the plugin and click install

 ## Config SMTP
    This session config smtp for sending email after a build.
-Follow these steps
+Follow these steps.
 - Go to **“Manage Jenkins”** -&gt; **“Configure System”**.
 - Go to session **“E-mail Notification”**.
 - Configure as bellow instructions: